FREE Uber Tax Info Pack

 - Alternative Test does not apply – you normally averaged about 15 hours per week of driving, 60 hours per month.
 But in December and January you did a whole lot of extra driving because you were on university holidays, so your average was 100 per month for those two months, then you went back to your normal 60 hours per month in February.
 In this scenario you cannot use the alternative test, because February was a typical month.
 So you cannot base your 80 hours test on December and January.

-For more detail, visit the ATO’s informatoin page here.
+For more detail, visit the ATO’s information page here.

 (Please feel free to share this image, but please link back to DriveTax wherever possible! www.drivetax.com.au/uber-covid-19)

-If you are already enrolled for JobKeeper and your income is still 30% down compared to pre-COVID, then you will be eligible for the JobKeeper Extension.
-There are two steps you must complete to continue getting JobKeeper.
+If you are already enrolled for JobKeeper and your income is still 30% down compared to pre-COVID, then you will be eligible for the JobKeeper Extension 2.
+There are two steps you must complete to continue getting JobKeeper Extension 2.

 Before you begin, make sure you have read the notes on the new 30% Decline In Turnover Test above.
-Also, if you are GST-Registered make sure you have lodged your BAS’s for the latest quarter (either July-September 2020 or October-December 2020) and the comparison quarter (either July-September 2019 or October-December 2019).
+Also, if you are GST-Registered make sure you have lodged your BAS’s for the December 2019 AND December 2020 quarters.

 If you need help lodging your BAS, visit our BAS Information page to find out how to lodge through DriveTax.
+(I’m back in the office on the 18th of January, but I may do a batch of BAS lodgments the week before if there is enough demand.
+So feel free to submit your Express BAS form anytime!).
 Or if you did not drive at all and have $0 income for that quarter, here’s how to easily lodge a Nil BAS for free via MyGov.

 When you’re ready, here are the steps you need to follow: